Interested in learning how to care for Hens and Chicks succulents? You’re going to love these low-maintenance and cold-hardy succulents!

-Hens and Chicks, also called Sempervivums, are some of the prettiest as most low-maintenance succulents you can grow!
-Once you learn how to care for hens and chicks succulents, you’ll be able to enjoy their beauty in your outdoor and indoor garden.
+Hens and Chicks, also called Sempervivums, are some of the prettiest succulents you can grow so once you learn how to care for them, you’ll probably want to keep adding more and more of them to your collection – they really are that special!

-Hens and chicks come in different varieties and colors, but they all share the same basic succulent care guidelines.
+Hens and chicks succulents come in different varieties and colors, but they all share the same basic care guidelines.

-So if you’re ready to start caring for hens and chicks, then let’s talk about the most important care tips!
+So if you’re ready to start caring for hens and chicks, let’s talk about the most important care tips so you can get going.

-Hens and Chicks Sempervivums can form dense mats which is why they grow so well as ground covers.
+Over time, Hens and Chicks Sempervivums can form dense mats which is why they grow so well as ground covers and in rock gardens.

-They’re also incredibly resilient to extreme weather conditions and they’re classified as being “hardy succulents”.
+They’re also incredibly resilient to extreme weather conditions and thus are classified as “hardy succulents”.

 Hardy succulents are pretty tough and they can withstand freezing temperatures down to -20F.

-This makes them perfect for people who live in a zone with harsh winters; it means you don’t have to worry about bringing your succulents indoors for the winter!
-You can leave them planted outside year-round.
+This makes them perfect for people who live in a zone with harsh winters; it means you don’t have to worry about bringing your succulents indoors for the winter! .

-Some varieties are covered in cotton-like film that actually replicate spider webs.
-So if you’re a big Halloween lover, I think you’d love using Hens & Chicks succulents for crafts around the house!
+So if you’re a big Halloween lover, I think you’d love using Hens & Chicks succulents for crafts around the house.

 Another common Hens & Chicks variety is called Sempervivum Blue Boy and it is gorgeous!
 The tips of the leaves turn a deep burgundy color, which makes this plant the perfect stand-out in potted arrangements.

 It’s one of my favorites because it’s so elegant and beautiful.
-The tips of the leaves are very pointed (be a little more careful when handling them!) and they’re also not as fleshy as other succulents.
+The tips of the leaves are very pointed (be a little more careful when handling them!) and they’re also not as fleshy as other succulents like Echeverias.

-Still, this sempervivums are a great addition to any succulent garden.
+Still, Sempervivums are a great addition to any succulent garden.
+They can definitely hold their own amongst a sea of beautiful rosettes.

-Plant hens and chicks the same way you’d plant other similar succulents: simply transfer your new plant from its plastic pot to a new pot or into the ground, making sure the root system is covered in soil and the leaves sit above soil.
+You can plant hens and chicks succulents the same way you’d plant other succulents: simply transfer your new plant from its plastic pot to a new pot or into the ground, making sure the root system is completely covered in soil and the leaves sit above the soil.

-Terra-cotta pots are great because they wick moisture away from the pot, further helping to ensure that the root system doesn’t sit in soggy soil.
+Terra-cotta pots are great because they wick moisture away from the pot, which helps the root system avoid soggy soil.

 Using a good cactus mix is preferred when growing any kind of succulent because this type of soil mix is made to be fast-draining.

-If you use regular potting soil, you can improve the drainage and air flow of the soil by mixing in handfuls or perlite, pumice, or coarse sand.
+If you do use regular potting soil, you can improve the drainage and airflow of the soil by mixing in handfuls of perlite, pumice, or coarse sand.

-Remember when choosing a planting spot that hens and chicks need about 6 hours of sunlight a day and they prefer filtered/indirect sunlight to full sun.
+When choosing a planting spot, keep in mind that hens and chicks enjoy getting about 6 hours of sunlight each day and they prefer filtered/indirect sunlight to full sun, especially in the heat of summer, as they can scorch.

-However, they can definitely survive in full sun but they might need additional protection on days that reach above 90 degrees because they might get sunburned.
+They can survive in full sun but they will need additional protection on days that reach above 90 degrees.

-During heat waves, it’s a good idea to move your pots to sheltered area or build a tarp over your in-ground succulents to provide some shade. .
+During heat waves, it’s a good idea to move your pots to a sheltered area or build a tarp with shade cloth over your in-ground succulents to provide some shade.
+This helps protect them against sunburn.

 How to Water Hens and Chicks Succulents